Highlights

 Day 6: Edinburgh Food Tour

 Scottish food is often stereotyped—think deep-fried Mars bars.
 On today's Edinburgh food tour, you'll learn that there's much more to it.
 You'll be led by a chef or food writer, gaining insider access to some of the city's top food shops and meeting owners, tasting artisanal products, and discovering some of the best-kept secrets of Scottish culinary traditions.
 You'll walk through the area of Stockbridge, stopping at selected shops and market stands.
-You may visit Scotland's oldest, most famous deli and wine merchant, where you'll discuss the influence that Italian immigrants had, and still have, in Edinburgh's taste.
+You may visit Scotland's oldest, most famous deli and wine merchant, where you'll discuss the influence that Italian immigrants had, and still have, on Edinburgh's taste.

-Alternatively, you may stop in the first independent coffee shop in Edinburgh, to learn about the renaissance of good coffee in the city.
+Alternatively, you may stop in the first independent coffee shop in Edinburgh to learn about the renaissance of good coffee in the city.
 Look at this season's wild game in the window of a butcher's shop, or taste fish from an award-winning smokehouse.
-And, along the way, you'll learn how these products fit into the Scottish diet, culinary traditions, and approaches.
-You may also discuss how poverty and wealth have influenced Scottish ways of eating and drinking, and how Edinburgh and its surrounding areas are becoming a center for fine dining and food trends.Day 7: Drive to St Andrews, Walking Tour of the Famous Old Course
+And along the way, you'll learn how these products fit into the Scottish diet, culinary traditions, and approaches.
+You may also discuss how poverty and wealth have influenced Scottish ways of eating and drinking and how Edinburgh and its surrounding areas are becoming a center for fine dining and food trends.Day 7: Drive to St Andrews, Walking Tour of the Famous Old Course

 Head farther north today to the small, coastal town of St Andrews.
 It's Scotland's oldest (and Britain's third-oldest) university town, a place of pilgrimage, and is renowned for its golfing credentials.
-After you've settled in, wander around its university buildings, and medieval ruins, or take some time out on its white sandy beaches.
+After you've settled in, wander around its university buildings and medieval ruins, or take some time out on its white sandy beaches.
 The sweeping West Sands Beach was made famous by the film "Chariots of Fire."

 If you are a golf enthusiast, you can join a tour of the world's most famous golf course, the Old Course, with an expert guide.
 Records show that golf has been played in St Andrews for more than 600 years, although the game's origins may date back to the 12th century.
 On the tour, you'll walk in the footsteps of some golfing greats and can imagine playing yourself in this fabulous seaside location.
 You'll walk around the 1st, 17th, and 18th holes at the Old Course.Day 8: Play at the Carnoustie Golf Course or Spa Day at the Old Course Hotel

-You'll head south back to England today, to the pretty town of Ambleside.
+You'll head south back to England today to the pretty town of Ambleside.
 In the heart of Lake District National Park, it's a great base from which to explore the sights of this beautiful area.
-You can take a cruise on Lake Windermere from Ambleside, or go for a walk to enjoy the natural attractions nearby, such as the 70-foot (21 m) Stock Ghyll Force waterfall, around 1 mile (1.6 km) away.
+You can take a cruise on Lake Windermere from Ambleside or go for a walk to enjoy the natural attractions nearby, such as the 70-foot (21 m) Stock Ghyll Force waterfall, around 1 mile (1.6 km) away.
 The National Trust-owned Stagshaw Gardens is a similar distance away.

 Day 10: Canoeing in the Lake District

 Getting out on the water is a must in the Lake District, and today you'll do this in a canoe.
 As part of your lesson, you'll be shown how to hold a paddle and sit in a canoe the right way.
 You'll also be taught how to steer your craft—which can be harder than it looks.
-After your introduction to canoeing, and perhaps learning a couple of advanced skills if you're feeling confident, you'll take to a lake for a memorable voyage.
-The scenery is fantastic with hills and mountains at the edge of the water.
+After your introduction to canoeing and perhaps learning a couple of advanced skills, if you're feeling confident, you'll take to a lake for a memorable voyage.
+The scenery is fantastic, with hills and mountains at the edge of the water.
 If it's a sunny day, you could pack a picnic and stop during your trip.

 After your activity, you'll be hungry, so plan a trip to one of the Lake District's excellent restaurants, which range from gastropubs and fine dining establishments with Michelin stars to more relaxed Italian restaurants.
 For something different in Ambleside itself, there's an award-winning vegetarian pizzeria, cinema, and jazz bar in one called Zeffirellis.Day 11: Drive to Liverpool, The Beatles Classic Tour